alankent/OrdinaryCartoonMaker/README.md

 objects.
 This tool assumes the hierarchy of Timelines is

 * Episode Unity Scene and Master Timeline is created per episode with a name of the form "Episode {episodeNumber} - {episodeTitle}" (e.g. "Episode 1 - Outsider").
-* Part sub-sequence Timelines are created per part (used to logically group shots) with a name for the form "NN" (e.g. "10", "20", etc.)
+* Part sub-sequence Timelines are created per part (used to logically group shots) with a name for the form "NN" (e.g. "10", "20", etc.).
+I always use 2 digits to make sorting easier.
-* Shot sub-sub-sequence Timelines are created per shot with a name of the form "NNN" (e.g. 010, 020, 030, 100, 110, etc)
+* Shot sub-sub-sequence Timelines are created per shot with a name of the form "NNN" (e.g. 010, 020, 030, 100, 110, etc).
+Again, I always include 3 digits to make sorting easier.

 I typically use part numbers of 10, 20, 30 etc to make it easier to insert a new part between existing parts without renumbering the existing parts.